streamlit/streamlit/docs/tutorial/tutorial2_caching.md

 data_load_state.text('Loading data... done!')
 ```

-Well, that's... _underwelming_ ☹
+Well, that's... _underwhelming_ ☹

 Turns out, downloading the data takes a long time.
 Who knew?!
-And converting the
+And converting
-date column to datetime costs us another huge chunk time.
-That's quite annoying.
+the date column to datetime costs us another huge chunk time.
+That's quite
+annoying.

-And just to show you exactly _how annoying_ this is, let's go ahead and **take a
+And just to show you exactly _how annoying_ this is, let's go ahead and **take
-look at the data we just loaded**:
+a look at the data we just loaded**:

 ```python
 st.subheader('Raw data')